 Any of the preceding brainstorming techniques can help writers to identify topics.

-If you were assigned to write an essay about pie, you might use clustering or mapping to decide what you want to write about pie.
+EXAMPLE If you were assigned to write an essay about pie, you might use clustering or mapping to decide what you want to write about pie.

-Take another look at the cluster/map example above.
-Connections have been drawn between types and desserts and party.
-Those connections might be interesting, but the connections between the party and the subtopics of Thanksgiving and grandma, and the notion of dessert, might be most productive.
-It's interesting that, beginning with no more than pie, the writer was led to think about his or her grandmother.
-Perhaps this writer is most interested in the way that food (in this case, pie) can trigger memories.
+Take another look at the brainstorming examples above.
+Connections have been drawn between "types" and "desserts" and "party."
+Those connections might be interesting, but the connections between the party and the subtopics of "Thanksgiving" and "grandma," and the notion of dessert, might be the most productive.
+Beginning with no more than "pie," the writer was led to think about her grandmother.

+Perhaps, then, this writer is most interested in the way that food (in this case, pie) can trigger memories.

-Perhaps you've remembered a relative (who may have died years ago) because of the sight, smell or taste of a dessert she made only once or twice a year.
+EXAMPLE This brainstorming process could turn into an essay about how the writer remembers details about a grandmother (who may have died years ago) because of the sight, smell, or taste of a dessert she made only once or twice a year.
 The relationship between food and memory can certainly be a topic worth writing about.